 Counseling: on or off campus: Middlebury’s Employee and Family Assistance Program (“EFAP”) is available to provide confidential counseling to employees.
 There are also counseling resources off campus.
 Contact information is listed below.

 Academic accommodations: If your experience is compromising your ability to meet your academic obligations, your School Abroad director can work with you to arrange for appropriate accommodations.
 These may include extensions on assignments, support to drop a class after the deadline, Incompletes, changes to your academic schedule, or other possibilities.

-No Contact Orders: No Contact Orders are Middlebury’s non-disciplinary measures to ensure that two or more individuals are not permitted to communicate directly or indirectly with each other, or be within, for example, 25 feet of each other, for a period of time.
+No Contact Orders: No Contact Orders are Middlebury’s non-disciplinary measures to ensure that two or more individuals are not permitted to communicate directly or indirectly with each other, or be within a specified distance of each other, for a period of time.
 In most cases, No Contact Orders are put in place at the request of one or both parties, but in some circumstances, Middlebury may put in place a No Contact Order to preserve the safety of both parties and other community members.

 Living situation accommodations and room changes: It is sometimes possible to relocate people on a temporary or permanent basis when two individuals’ residential proximity feels unsafe or disruptive.
 Temporary accommodations may sometimes include providing a second residential space for an individual to access on a short-term basis for additional privacy.

 Visa and Immigration Assistance: If you have questions or concerns about how your experience and needs may intersect with your visa and/or immigration status, please contact your School Abroad Director (for questions regarding your Visa status in your host country) or International Student & Scholar Services (for questions regarding your Visa status in the United States) (see contact information for Middlebury International Student & Scholar Service below).